tippe4hexhibit/tippe4hfair/content/2022/livestock-checkout.md

 # 2022 Livestock Checkout Schedule

-Indiana State Fair entered animals may be released at 10:00 pm on the night of their show due to the earlier ISF schedule to accommodate the onstruction that impacts diary goates, swine, and llamas.
+Indiana State Fair entered animals may be released at 10:00 pm on the night of their show due to the earlier ISF schedule to accommodate the construction that impacts dairy goats, swine, and llamas.
 The 4-H exhibitors must prove ISF entries **prior to show day** to the livestock superintendents to be able to release early

 ## Thursday, July 21
 * 5:00 am - 10:00 am: All livestock non-auction or NOT showing in Mini 4-H